-When I started working at the store, I discovered Atelier Bernie patterns that I didn’t know at all.
-I immediately fell for the retro and romantic side of the brand.
+When I started working at the shop, I discovered Atelier Bernie’s patterns, which I didn’t know at all.
+I immediately fell for the brand’s retro and romantic vibe.
 The Angela dress sewn by Eugénie also contributed to my crush.

-So I very quickly bought the pattern for the Nina blouse and dress.
-One thing is for sure, it won’t be the last Atelier Bernie pattern I make 😉.
+So I quickly bought the Nina blouse and dress pattern.
+One thing is for sure, this won’t be the last Atelier Bernie pattern I make 😉.

-I had also fallen for an embroidered cotton with a watercolor flower pattern that I find magnificent.
+I had also fallen for an embroidered cotton with a watercolor flower motif that I find gorgeous.
 And I dared to go all the way with my romantic coming-out: I combined the two!
-Come on, let me tell you!
+Come on, let me tell you about it!

-Like the other patterns from the brand, the model’s name is not accidental: this one refers to the great singer Nina Simone, a committed artist if ever there was one.
+Like the other patterns from the brand, the model’s name is no coincidence: this one refers to the great singer Nina Simone, a committed artist if ever there was one.
 This raglan sleeve model is truly retro and comes in several versions: blouse or dress, short or long each time.
-The blouse even goes up to a crop-top if you dare to bare your belly!
+The blouse even goes up to a crop top if you dare to bare your midriff!

-The size can be loose or fitted with ties, smocking, or elastics according to your choices and tastes.
-These variations play with details that make the whole beauty of the model: gathered neckline, very open on the shoulders or closer to the neck, wide sleeves and tightened cuffs, ruffled finishes, attachment ties…
+The fit can be loose or cinched with ties, smocking, or elastic depending on your choices and tastes.
+These variations play with details that make the model’s beauty: gathered neckline, very open on the shoulders or closer to the neck, wide sleeves with tightened cuffs, ruffled finishes, tie attachments…

-On my side, I opted for the blouse, with a ruffle at the neckline.
-Worn over jeans that tone down the romantic flair, it’s just perfect!
+For my part, I chose the blouse, with a ruffle at the neckline.
+Worn over jeans to tone down the romantic flair, it’s just perfect!

 Morgane, the creator of Atelier Bernie, in the short dress version